-Born in Frankfurt am Main, Gehann's father introduced him to music, and then enrolled him at the music school in Reichenberg-Liberec, in the Czech region of Sudetes.
+Horst was born in Frankfurt, Germany, on November 27, 1928.
+At the age of five, his father introduced him to music, teaching him theory, violin, and mandolin.
+While still very young, he began playing in a family quartet and in an amateur orchestra conducted by his father.
+After the family moved to Reichenberg-Liberec, in the Czech region of Sudetes, he continued music studies in local music schools.
 In 1938 his family moved to Romania, where he furthered his musical training with Franz Xaver Dressler, a student of Karl Straube.

-He studied theology at the Biblical Institute in Stupini, Brassov in 1948-49, while taking private music lessons from Viktor Bickerich, and then in Bucharest, at the Adventist Theological Seminary from 1952-54.
+He studied theology, biology, and music at the Biblical Institute in Stupini, Brassov in 1948-49, while taking private music lessons from Viktor Bickerich, and then in Bucharest, at the Adventist Theological Seminary from 1952-54.
 One year before graduation he was hired as music teacher at the Seminary.
 While in Bucharest, Gehann studied composition with Mihail Jora, a student of Max Reger.
 In1955, he passed his examination and was listed as a First Class Concert Organist.

 In 1965, during a time of relative political relaxation in Romania, Gehann founded the Pro Musica Chamber Chorus and Instrumental Ensemble in Bucharest.
 They performed many sacred and secular choral works in all of the major concert halls in Bucharest, on Radio and Television, and toured throughout Romania.
 Starting in 1966, because of the intervention of foreign diplomats, Gehann was able to tour abroad as a concert organist.
 He was appointed concert pianist/organist with the Ploiesti State Philharmonic for 1967-1968.